The Main Types Of Spill Kit

 A large spill can risk the health and safety of any work environment, whether that is an office environment, a factory, or a warehouse.
 Spills, especially with oils and corrosive chemicals, can have devastating impacts.
 If a simple spill occurs while you are using, storing or transporting goods, having an appropriate spill kit to hand can help you sort it quickly and cost-effectively.

 Most organisations are armed with fire wardens, stocked first aid kits and first aid trained staff.
 However, not all businesses are armed with spill kits, and they should be.
 It is important that you ensure that you select a spill kit that holds enough equipment to manage the size of the spill.
-If you store 205 L containers, having enough equipment to manage a 60 L spill will not be appropriate.
+If you store 205 L containers, having enough equipment to manage a 60 L spill will not be appropriate, a 205l bund would be suitable.

 As part of your health and safety controls, picking the right spill kit is essential.
 This article will explain what a spill kit is and the essential components of one, so you can ensure you have the proper equipment needed to control simple spills.